 Modern Sports in Ancient China: Golf

 Golf was another sport that the Chinese have played since ancient times.
 The game was known as chuiwan or hitting a small ball.
 It had distinct similarities to modern-day golf.
-For example, the Chinese drove a ball with a club into holes on the ground.
+For example, the Chinese drove a ball with a club into holes in the ground.
 The holes, marked by colored flags, were of varying difficulty.

-Initially only wealthy people could afford to play chuiwan.
+Initially, only wealthy people could afford to play chuiwan.
 In the Liao (916–1125) and Jin dynasties (1115–1234) it became the favorite pastime among the general public.
 They liked to play it on the Hanshi or Cold Food Festival.
-This included a tradition of avoiding lighting of any kind of fire, even for the cooking of food.
+This included a tradition of avoiding lighting any kind of fire, even for the cooking of food.

 One of the most avid chuiwan players was Emperor Huizong of Song (1082–1135).
 Artisans made imperial clubs of the most precious materials like gold, decorated with precious stones.
 Apart from playing golf, the emperor also enjoyed painting.
 He created a number of Chinese traditional paintings, the most famous of which is Auspicious Cranes.

-By the middle of the Ming dynasty (1368–1644) we do not find any more references to chuiwan.
+By the middle of the Ming dynasty (1368–1644), we do not find any more references to chuiwan.
 When golf was introduced into China people thought of it as a foreign game.
 They could not see any similarities with chuiwan.
-Nevertheless, Chinese records of this game predate any western accounts.
+Nevertheless, Chinese records of this game predate any Western accounts.
 Therefore, it could have traveled west in the wake of the golden hordes of Genghis Khan (1162–1227), the emperor of the Mongols.
-It is possible that his soldiers introduced golf to the west.
+It is possible that his soldiers introduced golf to the West.